balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 ##### Callbacks on `create`

+The `afterCreate` lifecycle callback will only be run on queries that have the `fetch` meta flag set to `true`.
+For more information on using the `meta` flags see [Waterline Queries](http://sailsjs.com/documentation/reference/waterline-orm/queries/meta).

   - beforeCreate: fn(recordToInsert, cb)
   - afterCreate: fn(newlyInsertedRecord, cb)

 ##### Callbacks on `update`

+The `afterUpdate` lifecycle callback will only be run on queries that have the `fetch` meta flag set to `true`.
+For more information on using the `meta` flags see [Waterline Queries](http://sailsjs.com/documentation/reference/waterline-orm/queries/meta).

   - beforeUpdate: fn(valuesToUpdate, cb)
   - afterUpdate: fn(updatedRecord, cb)

 ##### Callbacks on `destroy`

+The `afterDestroy` lifecycle callback will only be run on queries that have the `fetch` meta flag set to `true`.
+For more information on using the `meta` flags see [Waterline Queries](http://sailsjs.com/documentation/reference/waterline-orm/queries/meta).

   - beforeDestroy: fn(criteria, cb)
   - afterDestroy: fn(destroyedRecords, cb)